lucasnevespereira/go-gituser/README.md

 This programs automates the git config command. <br>
 So you can change between git users accouts easily.

-## Modes

-There is currently 3 modes in this script:

-- Work : for work related git account/
-- School : for school related git account.
-- Personal : for personal relared git account.

 ## Usage

 Compile by running `go build -o git`

+#### Modes

+There is currently 3 modes in this script:

+- "work" : for work related git account/
+- "school" : for school related git account.
+- "personal" : for personal relared git account.

 Call executable file with mode